yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 ## Conclusion

 Replication is a first-class feature in YugabyteDB and naturally handles node failures during transactions.
-During a transaction manager failure, even though provisional records are replicated, the maintains the correlation between the client and a transaction ID, of which the client is unaware.
+Only during a transaction manager failure, even though provisional records are replicated, the client has to restart the transaction as it is unaware of the transaction id.

 To better understand how YugabyteDB handles failures during transaction processing, and the potential impact of failures, see the [Distributed transactions](../../../architecture/transactions/distributed-txns/#impact-of-failures) page.